How to answer questions in presentations exercise

 When the answer is correct, two icons will appear next to the question.
 The first is an Additional Information Icon "".
 Click on this for extra information on the word/phrase and for a translation.
 The second is a Pronunciation Icon "".
 Click on this to listen to the pronunciation of the word/phrase.

-1. Another way to say that 'I didn't hear what you said', is
+1. A polite way to tell somebody that you didn't hear what they said, is

 I did not quite catch that:

-(phrase) It is commonly used if you haven't heard a question or something else.
+(phrase) It is less formal way of saying 'would you mind repeating that' and is used to ask a person to repeat a question or statement that you haven't clearly heard or understood.
+Before saying it, I would recommend saying 'sorry'.
 It can be used in other situations too, like meetings, phone calls etc...
 Non-natives may not understand the expression.
 In Spanish: "no me he enterado muy bien de lo que ha dicho".

 Close